Typiqally/epsilon/README.md

 ### 6. Run the application

-To run the application, execute the following command: `npm index`.
+To run the application, execute the following command: `npm run index`.
 This will create an index of all your KPI's and output them in the desired format.